AYCHLike/AYCHLike.github.io/README.md

 * `bundle exec rake db:reset` (this is a little odd, I left a note about it in `db/seeds`)
 * `bundle exec rails s`

 You should now be up and running!
-Navigate to [localhost:3000](http://localhost:3000) and have a look around!
+Navigate to [localhost:3000](http://localhost:3000) and have a look around.
 Feel free to create an end user account on the signup page, and you can start answering some questionnaires.
-If you'd like to log in as an admin, click the demo link on the login or signup page and you can take a look at the end users' answers.
+If you'd like to log in as an admin, click the demo link on the login or signup page and you can take a look at the end users' answers and create some questionnaires of your own.

 ### Technical Details
 The questionnaires are fetched with all of the associated questions, responses, and authors of the responses eager loaded, and the response is formatted in a manner that makes it easy to extract the necessary data on each of the models as needed.
 If you want to take a look at an example of how a questionnaire is formatted by the back end, take a look at `views/api/questionnaires/_questionnaire.json.jbuilder`.